-The pins described in Table 14 comprise the physical interface between the user programming device and the serial port of the AD9265.
-The SCLK pin and the CSB pin function as inputs when using the SPI interface.
+The pins described in Table 14 comprise the physical interface between the user programming device and the serial port of the AD9255.
+When using the SPI interface, the SCLK pin and the CSB pin function as inputs.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.

-The AD9265 has a separate supply pin for the SPI interface, SVDD.
+The AD9255 has a separate supply pin for the SPI interface, SVDD.
 The SVDD pin can be set at any level between 1.8 V and 3.3 V to enable operation with a SPI bus at these voltages without requiring level translation.
 If the SPI port is not used, SVDD can be tied to the DRVDD voltage.

 The SPI interface is flexible enough to be controlled by either FPGAs or microcontrollers.
-One method for SPI configuration is described in detail in Application Note AN-812, Microcontroller-Based Serial Port Interface (SPI) Boot Circuit.
+One method for SPI configuration is described in detail in AN-812 Application Note, Microcontroller-Based Serial Port Interface (SPI) Boot Circuit.

 The SPI port should not be active during periods when the full dynamic performance of the converter is required.
 Because the SCLK signal, the CSB signal, and the SDIO signal are typically asynchronous to the ADC clock, noise from these signals can degrade converter performance.
-If the on-board SPI bus is used for other devices, it may be necessary to provide buffers between this bus and the AD9265 to prevent these signals from transitioning at the converter inputs during critical sampling periods.
+If the on-board SPI bus is used for other devices, it may be necessary to provide buffers between this bus and the AD9255 to prevent these signals from transitioning at the converter inputs during critical sampling periods.

 Some pins serve a dual function when the SPI interface is not being used.
 When the pins are tied to AVDD or ground during device power-on, they are associated with a specific function.
-The Digital Outputs section describes those alternate functions that are supported on the AD9265.
+The Digital Outputs section describes the alternate functions that are supported on the AD9255.